PSkinnerTech/decentralized-ai-benchmark/README.md

 ### Basic Usage

-To compare two models with default test prompts:
+To compare two models with default test prompts and MMLU evaluation:

 ```bash
 ./hypercompare <model_a> <model_b>